 These BC/DR systems must handle data backup and recovery, server backup/recovery, and data center (virtual/physical) backup and recovery.
-Recovery as a service (RaaS) means that the BC/DR services are being handled by management systems outside the enterprise.
+Recovery as a Service (RaaS) means that the BC/DR services are being handled by management systems outside the enterprise.

-The wide variety of BC/DR requires the security management systems to be able to communicate provisioning, monitor, and control those systems that are being used to back-up and restore data.
+BC/DR requires security management systems to be able to communicate provisioning, monitor, and control those systems that are being used to back-up and restore data.
 An interoperable protocol that allows provision and control of data center's data, servers, and data center management devices devices is extremely important to this application.
 Recovery as a Service (SaaS) indicates that these services need to be able to be remotely management.